You can only get council tax if:

 If your council tax reduction is stopped, get advice about whether this is correct.
 If it is not, you should challenge the decision within two months.

-As part of this test, the local authority considers whether you have a ‘right to reside’.
+As part of the habitual residence test, the local authority considers whether you have a ‘right to reside’.

 If you are a British or Irish citizen you automatically have this right.
 If you are a national of another European Economic Area country, this depends on how long you have been in the UK, and what you and your family have been doing since you moved here.
 The rules are complex and local authorities often make incorrect decisions.
 Get expert advice if you are refused council tax reduction as you do not have a right to reside.